 This statement of research has been published by Porn Harms Kids, a registered health promotion charity in Australia.
-It is endorsed by child youth advocates, anti-violence workers and key academics, including Dr Gail Dines, Founder of Culture Reframed, Dr Michael Flood, Dr John D. Foubert, Dr Donald Hilton, Dr Caroline Norma, Dr Heather Brunskell-Evans, Dr Meagan Tyler, Maree Crabbe, Tom Meagher and others.
+It is endorsed by child youth advocates, anti-violence workers and key academics, including Dr Gail Dines, president and CEO of Culture Reframed, Dr Michael Flood, Dr John D. Foubert, Dr Donald Hilton, Dr Caroline Norma, Dr Heather Brunskell-Evans, Dr Meagan Tyler, Maree Crabbe, Tom Meagher and others.

 Areas of pornography’s impact on children and young people include: